bpftrace/bpftrace/docs/reference_guide.md

 ## 10. `[]`: Array Access

-You may access one-dimensional constant arrays with the array acccess operator `[]`.
+You may access one-dimensional constant arrays with the array access operator `[]`.

 Example: